-As seen in Figure A, 50 percent of organisations do not use robots in the warehouse setting, while 47 percent do use this technology.
-Roughly 50 percent of organisations plan to use these technologies over the next two years.
-The reluctance of 51 percent of organisations to adopt robotics in a warehouse setting may be attributed to uncertainties regarding product suitability and the extensive change management required to integrate robotics into existing processes.
+As seen in Figure A, 50 percent of organizations do not leverage robots in the warehouse setting, while 47 percent do utilize the technology.
+Roughly 50 percent of organizations plan to leverage these technologies over the next two years.
+The reluctance of 51 percent of organizations to adopt robotics in a warehouse setting may be attributed to uncertainties regarding product suitability and the extensive change management required to integrate robotics into existing processes.

-This hesitancy is further exacerbated by a natural resistance to organisational change, fuelled by uncertainty and lack of initial comfort with navigating uncharted technological territories.
-Overcoming these barriers can be achieved through a strategic approach that includes a thorough evaluation of robotics' fit with specific operational needs, along with robust training and upskilling schemes.
-The finding displayed in Figure B demonstrating that 50 percent of the organisations plan to use robotics displays the perceived benefits of this technology, such as operational efficiency, cost savings, and competitive advantage - all of which are crucial to mitigating fears and showcasing the long-term value of embracing automation.
+This hesitancy is further exacerbated by a natural resistance to organizational change, fueled by uncertainty and lack of initial comfort with navigating uncharted technological territories.
+Overcoming these barriers can be achieved through a strategic approach that includes a thorough evaluation of robotics' fit with specific operational needs, along with robust training and upskilling programs.
+The finding displayed in Figure B demonstrating that 50 percent of the organizations plan to leverage robotics displays the perceived benefits of this technology, such as operational efficiency, cost savings, and competitive advantage-all of which are crucial to mitigating fears and showcasing the long-term value of embracing automation.

-Organisations should begin their robotic investments in an incremental manner.
-For example, rolling out the capabilities in a single warehouse - rather than performing a "big bang" approach across all warehouses - tests an organisation's readiness to change with reduced risk and initial costs.
-Nucleus advises organisations who are planning to invest in these technologies to focus on automating tasks that are manual, repetitive, and errorprone.
-It is important to identify areas that will benefit most from automation and to implement robotics in a way that complements the human workforce, freeing employees for more complex tasks that require human judgement.
+Organizations should begin their robotic investments in an incremental manner.
+For example, rolling out the capabilities in a single warehouse-rather than performing a "big bang" approach across all warehouses-tests an organization's readiness to change with reduced risk and initial costs.
+Nucleus advises that organizations who are planning to invest in these technologies should focus on automating tasks that are manual, repetitive, and error prone.
+It is key to identify areas that will benefit most from automation and to implement robotics in a way that complements the human workforce, freeing employees for more complex tasks that require human judgement.